notaryproject/notation/docs/distribution/README.md

 **Pros with this approach:**

-* Utilize the existing `index.manifests` collection for linking artifacts.
+* Utilize the existing `index.manifests` collection for linking artifacts
-* Registries that support oci index already have infrastructure for tracking `index.manifests`, including delete operations and garbage collection.
+* Registries that support oci index already have infrastructure for tracking `index.manifests`, including delete operations and garbage collection
-* Existing distribution-spec upload APIs are utilized.
+* Existing distribution-spec upload APIs are utilized
-* Unlike the manifest proposal, no additional artifact handler would be required to parse the config object for linking artifacts.
+* Unlike the manifest proposal, no additional artifact handler would be required to parse the config object for linking artifacts
-* Based on the artifact type:  `manifest.config.mediaType: "application/vnd.cncf.notary.config.v2+jwt"`, role check may be done to confirm the identity has a signer role.
+* Based on the artifact type:  `manifest.config.mediaType: "application/vnd.cncf.notary.config.v2+jwt"`, role check may be done to confirm the identity has a signer role
-* As registry operators may offer role checking for different artifact types, signatures are just one of many types they may want to authorize.
+* As registry operators may offer role checking for different artifact types, Notary v2 Signatures are just one of many types they may want to authorize

 **Cons with this approach:**